Outside school magazines, “The Tiredness of Rosabel” was Katherine Mansfield’s first published story (1908, when Mansfield was 20 years old).

 When the young man (creepily, in my opinion) cracks on to Rosabel, despite being there with his own girlfriend, Rosabel seems to realise that finding a rich boy to marry might not be out of her reach after all, because of the way she looks.

 As I mentioned above, because she happens to be fashionably slim, Rosabel matches the female fashion of the era, and in a rich girl’s hat she looks exactly the same as a genuine rich girl.

 Why could that not have been her?
 It’s all down to luck and circumstance.
 And she knows it.
 Perhaps she has realised it fully, only after literally trying on another woman’s hat.

 Rosabel goes about her day, eventually building upon her regular fantasy of a better life.

 We extrapolate that she will go to work at the hat shop the next day and the next and the next.
 Because of her looks, who knows?
 She may well attract the serious attention of a rich boy.

 But I doubt it.
 Rich boys don’t enter hat shops unless they’re there with an existing girlfriend.
 And this boy isn’t serious about Rosabel.
 I think he enjoys the adrenaline of temporary attraction, and the power he has over a shop girl, unable to respond as herself, bound to formality by her subservient role.
-Some customers love this dynamic and seek it out.
+I learnt this as a young woman working in customer service: some customers love this dynamic and seek it out.

-What about that final sentence?
+So what of that final sentence?
 Mansfield seems to be saying that because of Rosabel’s youth, she’s still optimistic that she’ll marry her way out of poverty.
-She is still able to smile, unlike Miss Brill of a later story, who realises suddenly that she is old, which means her life is going to keep going the way it is, possibly without change, until she dies.
+She is still able to smile, unlike Miss Brill of a later story, who realises suddenly that she is old.
+For Miss Brill, an unpleasant day out seems to mean her life will keep going the way it is, possibly without change, until she dies.